West Virginia Law Review

 recantation.

-[FN147] This argument overlooks the law's obligation to
+overlooks the law's obligation to punish perjurers when

 there is no benefit for pardoning the crime.
 Moreover, if